-September is National Preparedness Month and there are plenty of resources to help homeowners get their families and their homes ready for a potential natural disaster.
-As a real estate investor, you have some unique challenges in readying a property that you own, but don’t inhabit (unless you’re “house hacking”).
-Let’s talk about what National Preparedness Month looks like for you and how you can keep your investment protected and prevent injuries.
+There are plenty of resources to help homeowners get their families and their homes ready for a potential natural disaster.
+However, as a real estate investor, you have some unique challenges in readying a property that you own, but don’t inhabit (unless you’re “house hacking”).
+Let’s talk about how you can keep your investment protected and prevent injuries from these natural disasters.

-FEMA’s slogan for National Preparedness Month this year is “Prepared.
-Not Scared.”
 The first step in learning how to prepare for natural disasters is to become familiar with the specific types of danger your property or tenants could encounter.
-This danger of course differs according to each climate in the U.S. Let’s address four major weather risks that may put your property and its inhabitants at risk.
+This danger of course differs according to each climate in the U.S. Let’s address four major weather conditions that may put your property and its inhabitants at risk.

 Though you may be able to avoid some water damage by utilizing sandbags, being prepared for mitigating losses after a flood is very important.
 Here are some tips from FEMA to help you or your property manager remain safe when assessing damages after a flood: